 With respect to our internet operations, in most cases, DFS's subsidiaries are licensed by the jurisdiction in which they offer loans.
 In the event a state does not have licensing requirements for entities that have no physical presence in the state, the loans are offered under DFS's home state license in Idaho.
-As of December 31, 2014, our internet operations offered loans to residents of Alabama, Alaska, California, Delaware, Hawaii, Idaho, Illinois, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Nevada, New Mexico, North Dakota, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Washington, Wisconsin, and Wyoming.
+As of December 31, 2015, our internet operations are licensed to offer loans to residents of Alabama, Alaska, California, Delaware, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Minnesota, Mississippi, Missouri, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, Washington, Wisconsin, and Wyoming.
 In Texas, our internet operation facilitated loans originated by an unaffiliated third-party lender.
-Further, our internet operations also offered loans in the United Kingdom through DFS UK.
-We are also able to offer loans through a Canadian entity, though we did not do so as of December 31, 2014.
+We are also able to offer loans through a Canadian entity, though we did not do so as of December 31, 2015.

 We are dependent on third parties, referred to as lead providers (or lead generators) and marketing affiliates, as a source of new customers.
 Our marketing affiliates place our advertisements on their websites that direct potential customers to our websites.
 Generally, lead providers operate, and also work with their own marketing affiliates who operate, separate websites to attract prospective customers and then sell those "leads" to online lenders.
 As a result, the success of our business depends substantially on the willingness and ability of lead providers or marketing affiliates to provide us customer leads at acceptable prices.
-If regulatory oversight of lead providers or marketing affiliates is increased, through the implementation of new laws or regulations or the interpretation of existing laws or regulations, our ability to use lead providers or marketing affiliates could be restricted or eliminated.
-States in which we do business may propose or enact restrictions on lead providers and potentially on marketing affiliates in the future, and our ability to use lead providers or marketing affiliates in those states would also be interrupted.
-In addition, the CFPB has indicated its intention to examine compliance with federal laws and regulations by lead providers and to scrutinize the flow of nonpublic, private consumer information between lead providers and lead buyers, such as us.
-Lead providers' or marketing affiliates' failure to comply with applicable laws or regulations, or any changes in laws or regulations applicable to lead providers or marketing affiliates' or changes in the interpretation or implementation of such laws or regulations, could have an adverse effect on our business and could increase negative perceptions of our business and industry.
+If regulatory oversight of lead providers or marketing affiliates is increased, through the implementation of new laws or regulations or the interpretation of existing laws or regulations, our ability to use lead providers or marketing affiliates in the future and our ability to use lead providers or marketing affiliates in those states would also be interrupted.
+In addition, the CFPB has indicated its intention to examine compliance with federal laws and regulations by lead providers and to scrutinize the flow of non-public, private consumer information between lead providers and lead buyers, such as us.
+Lead providers' or marketing affiliates'

+failure to comply with applicable laws or regulations, or any changes in laws or regulations applicable to lead providers or marketing affiliates' or changes in the interpretation or implementation of such laws or regulations, could have an adverse effect on our business and could increase negative perceptions of our business and industry.
 Additionally, the use of lead providers and marketing affiliates could subject us to additional regulatory cost and expense.
 If our ability to use lead generators or marketing affiliates were to be impaired, our business, prospects, results of operations, financial condition and cash flows could be materially adversely affected.